 Security Operations Baseline

-Bring security-relevant knobs into a single operational contract:
+Operator security baseline: security-relevant knobs in a single operational

 Defaults